This post may contain affiliate links. For more information, please visit my disclosure page.

 - Cream together the peanut butter, shortening, brown sugar, milk and vanilla; mixing well

-- Add slowly to cream mixture until just blended.
+- Slowly add the cream mixture until just blended

-- Roll into about 1" balls, slightly flatten with your hand then criss-cross with a fork (if sticky dip fork in flour)
+- Roll into 1" balls, slightly flatten with your hand then criss-cross with a fork (dip fork in flour to prevent sticking)

 - Bake for 8 minutes then cool on cookie sheet for 2 minutes before removing to wire rack to cool completely

 - Cookie will firm up a bit when they cool - do not overbake